 The FoodShare Employment and Training (FSET) program has provided Maria essential services to help her achieve her dream.
 They provided her with supportive services for transportation, vouchers for new interview clothing, and helped supplement the registration fee for the Sheboygan Visual Arts Center-a membership that earned Maria 16 hours of volunteerism.
 They even funded a laptop for these activities.

 Chasong also connected Maria with the Sheboygan Economic Development for entrepreneurship opportunities, Sheboygan Visual Art Association to open marketing opportunities, Sheboygan County Chamber of Commerce that supports small business projects, SCORE for mentorship, and SBA Banks to help build her credit.
+Small businesses need a lot of help in the initial stages, which is why banks for small business startups are incredibly important so they can have a firm footing from the get-go.
+Hopefully, Maria will be able to feel this way as she progresses.

 There’s No ‘Quit’ in ‘Quaint’